AustinMcCallister/odin-recipes/README.md

-# odin-recipies
+# odin-recipes
-Recipies project for HTML Foundations through The Odin Project
+Recipes project for HTML Foundations through The Odin Project